 What counts as an accessory on your bike?

 Most insurers define an accessory as anything added to your motorcycle after it left the factory.
-Accessories may be subject to a lower coverage limit or no coverage at all.

 - Aftermarket parts: crash bars, sissy bars, windshields

 If your motorcycle is your first and only means of getting around, Markel's motorcycle insurance coverage may be a better fit for you.
 While GEICO is an efficient choice if you want to save across multiple insurance categories, Markel is a small-market specialty insurer that makes a point of serving motorcyclists.
 It also comes relatively cheap: Our analysis found that Markel's average annual premium in Georgia was $540, which wasn't much higher than GEICO's best-in-state rate.